The Best Cordless Trimmers for a Manicured Yard

-Keeping a yard neat and tidy doesn’t have to break the bank with the BLACK+DECKER 20V MAX String Trimmer/Edger.
-This trimmer has plenty of power to chew through tall grass and weeds at an affordable price point.
+Keeping a yard neat and tidy doesn’t have to break the bank.
+This affordable trimmer-edger has plenty of power to chew through tall grass and weeds at an affordable price point.
 It features a 10-inch cutting swath, an automatic feed spool, and power from a 20V lithium-ion battery.
-Weighing just 4.5 pounds, and with a trigger to control its speed, this trimmer is an easy one to maneuver, and it performs double duty as an edger as well.
+Weighing just 4.5 pounds, and with a trigger to control its speed, this string trimmer is an easy one to maneuver, and it performs double duty as an edger as well.

-4. BEST FOR LARGE YARDS: Makita XRU15PT1 Lithium-Ion Cordless Trimmer
+4. BEST FOR LARGE YARDS: Makita 18V X2 LXT Brushless Cordless String Trimmer

-Large yards call for long-lasting power, and that’s a given with the Makita XRU15PT1 Cordless Trimmer, which comes with four batteries.
-From a name synonymous with quality power tools, the Makita trimmer runs on two, 18-volt lithium-ion batteries at once—for a total of 36 volts of power—and it comes with a total of four batteries to easily switch out when the first two run down.
+Large yards call for long-lasting power, and that’s what you get with the Makita.
+From a name synonymous with quality power tools, this cordless string trimmer runs on two, 18-volt lithium-ion batteries (not included) at once—for a total of 36 volts of power.
 The trimmer has two speeds to match the type and thickness of grass or weeds, features bump feed line advancement, and comes with a reverse rotation function so the user can reverse the direction of the head if the line tangles in weeds.
-This high-powered trimmer will chew through unwanted weeds and grass in short order, making it a good choice for large yards, but this isn’t a tool for the faint of heart.
-The Makita string trimmer weighs a beefy 21 pounds and requires some arm muscle to maneuver and operate safely.
+This high-powered trimmer will chew through unwanted weeds and grass in short order, making it a good choice for large yards.
+Only note that the Makita weighs a beefy 21 pounds and requires some arm muscle to maneuver and operate safely.

 5. BEST FOR PROS: EGO Power+ 15-Inch 56-Volt Cordless String Trimmer

 Landscape maintenance pros need not look any further.
-This powerful unit runs on a hefty 56-volt lithium-ion battery, which does not come with purchase of the string trimmer but is available separately.
-This commercial-quality string trimmer features a high-efficiency motor with enough power to chew through a wide, 15-inch swath of weeds with ease.
-It features bump mode line advancement as an added feature.
+This powerful unit runs on a 56-volt lithium-ion battery (sold separately) and features a high-efficiency motor with enough power to chew through a wide, 15-inch swath of weeds with ease.
+The tool also comes with bump mode line advancement as an added feature.
 The EGO Power+ string trimmer weighs in at a hearty 13 pounds, so it works best with a strong operator.